facebookexperimental/moq-encoder-player/README.md

 ![Main block diagram](./pics/basic-block-diagram.png)
 Fig1: Main block diagram

-For the server/relay side we have used [moq-go-server](https://github.com/facebookexperimental/moq-go-server).
+For the server/relay side we have used [moxygen](https://github.com/facebookexperimental/moxygen).

+Note: You need to be careful and check that protocol versions implemented by this code and moxygen matches

 ## Packager